Danielhp95/copenhagen-workshop/README.md

+#H1 Aquabois' Manifesto
-HAPPY BIRTHDAY HENDRIK
+1. HAPPY BIRTHDAY HENDRIK

-its time to kick ass and chew bubblegum
+2. its time to kick ass and chew bubblegum

-do we have gum?
+3. do we have gum?